jfairbank/revalidate/README.md

 dogValidator({ name: 'Tucker', age: '10' }); // {}
 ```

+For an example of comparing values in a combined validator, see [test/combineValidators.test.js].

 ## redux-form

 As mentioned, even though revalidate is pretty agnostic about how you use it, it